 I reside in Washington Square with my husband Alex and two young children.
-I’m currently a PTO co-chair at the Driscoll School and part of PSB CARE (Coalition for Anti-Racism Education) team.
-I am also a member of the Brookline Equity Coalition, lead a local Girl School Troop and am part of Brookline Parents Organization.
-I have been part of many political campaigns over that last few years including the Building Brookline's Future Team that helped run the debt exclusion override to fund the New Driscoll School.
-I will continue that work as we plan for the new Pierce Building in the near future.
+I’m currently a PTO co-chair at the Driscoll School and part of the PSB CARE (Coalition for Anti-Racism Education) team.
+I am also a member of the Brookline Equity Coalition, lead a local Girl School Troop and regularly volunteer with the Thrives Program.
+I have been part of many political campaigns over the last few years including the Building Brookline's Future Team that helped run the debt exclusion override to fund the New Driscoll School.
+I'm now working on the current Yes campaign for the Pierce School Debt Override and operating override.

 As a Town Meeting Member, I listen to neighbors, carefully consider warrant articles and actively support progressive efforts that improve the town.